 The specific contents of the report have not yet been divulged, but a senior Department of Justice official told Fox News that Mueller is "not recommending any further indictments."

-It’s not clear how much, if any, of the report will be made public or provided to Congress, though several lawmakers received a letter about the report's drop.
+It’s not clear how much, if any, of the report will be made public or provided to Congress.

 Mueller, 74, took over the federal government’s probe into alleged collusion between President Trump’s campaign and Russian officials in May 2017.
 His investigation led to charges for several Trump campaign associates, though none of the charges were directly related to misconduct by the president's campaign.

 Read on for everything we know so far about the report.